alessandro-gentilini/Binary-graph-cuts/README.md

 `./binary_graph_cuts fig_12.12.png no`

-apply the denoising algorithm to the left image in order to get the right image:
+applies the denoising algorithm to the left image in order to get the right image:

 ![input image](./fig_12.12.png) ![input image](./denoised_fig_12.12.png)